List of the Best Dessert in Sydney NSW

 Despite their impressive offerings, it’s Lorraine’s date tart that’s famous.
 This date tart has been on Rockpool’s menu for years.
 It’s made with a puddle of lemon curd and a puff pastry bowl.
 And if you bite into it greedily, the puddle will squirt down your hand.

-READ Best Ice Cream in Sydney
+READ Best Brunch in Sydney

 Sixpenny